Howard Stern Attacks Trump Supporters: 'I Hate You for Voting for Him'

 “I would love it if Donald would get on TV and take an injection of Clorox and let’s see if his theory works.
 Let him, volunteer.
 Or hold a big rally, say fuck this coronavirus, with all of his followers, and let them hug each other and kiss each other and have a big, big rally,” said Stern.

-“A big cocktail of disinfectant,” co-host Robin Quivers chimed in.
+“A big cocktail of disinfectant,” co-host Robin Quivers quipped.

 The shock jock replied: “Yeah, and all take disinfectant and all drop dead.”

 “It’s an embarrassment.
 And then the bigger embarrassment is the insult to my intelligence were he goes ‘I was being sarcastic.’
 There was no sarcasm,” he added.
-“And if he was being sarcastic, that is even worse people are dying.
+“And if he was being sarcastic, that is even worse.
+People are dying.
 This is no time for sarcasm.”

-President Trump later clarified that he wasn’t being serious when he asked medical experts about injecting disinfectants, saying: “I was asking a sarcastic and a very sarcastic question to the reporters in the room about disinfectant on the inside.
+President Trump later clarified that he wasn’t being serious when he asked medical experts about injecting disinfectants, saying: “I was asking a sarcastic and a very sarcastic question to the reporters in the room about disinfectant on the inside.”

 “That was done in the form of a sarcastic question to the reporters,” the president added.

-This isn’t the first time Stern has ripped President Trump and his supporters,
+Of course, this isn’t the first time Stern has lashed out at President Trump and his supporters.

 In January 2019, Stern ridiculed the president’s plans to construct a U.S.-Mexico border wall, referring to it as a political stunt to whip up support from “morons.”